SWENGG4Y2024/SWENGG4Y2024Team03/Content Review Summarizer/Software Requirement Specification.md

 - The software may depend on external natural language processing libraries or APIs for text analysis.
 - Integration with external platforms or systems collecting product reviews may require cooperation and support from those platforms' administrators.
 - The software's performance may be influenced by the availability and reliability of internet connectivity for accessing external resources.

+### 2.8 Accessibility Considerations
+- The content review summarizer software will be designed with accessibility in mind to ensure usability by differently-abled audiences, including   individuals who are blind.
+The software will support screen reader compatibility to provide auditory feedback for all user interface elements and summarized content.
+Keyboard navigation will be fully implemented to allow users to navigate through the application without the need for a mouse.
+Additionally, all visual content will include alternative text descriptions to ensure comprehensive access to all features and functionalities.
+By adhering to the Web Content Accessibility Guidelines (WCAG) 2.1, the software aims to provide an inclusive user experience for all individuals.

 ## 3. System Features